Package a component

 Technically, a Composer package type, not a Magento component type.
 A metapackage consists of only a

-For example, both Magento CE and Magento EE are metapackages.
+For example, both Magento Open Source and Magento Commerce are metapackages.

 |Module||magento2-module||Code that modifies Magento application behavior.
 You can upload a single module to the Magento Marketplace or your module can be dependent on some parent package.|